-The PHA must inspect the unit at the time the resident vacates the unit and must allow the resident to participate in the inspection if he or she wishes, unless the tenant vacates without notice to the PHA.
-The PHA must provide a statement of any charges for maintenance and damage beyond normal wear and tear to the tenant.
+The PHA must inspect the unit at the time the resident vacates the unit and must allow the resident to participate in the inspection if they wish, unless the tenant vacates without notice to the PHA.
+The PHA must provide to the tenant a statement of any charges to be made for maintenance and damage beyond normal wear and tear.